impara/OrderAuditor/README.md

   - High sensitivity: Exact match required (address1, city, zip) - 40 points
   - Medium sensitivity: Two of three must match - 30 points
   - Low sensitivity: One match sufficient - 25 points
+  - **Missing addresses**: If "Match addresses only when present" is enabled, missing addresses are ignored (not counted as enabled criteria), allowing other matches to reach the threshold
 - **Name Match** (20 points): Same customer name (case-insensitive, supporting evidence only)

 ### Scoring Philosophy